COSC3020/augmenting-path-Hrics12/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The augmentingPath function has a worse case of $\Theta( V + E )$ because the function might have to visit every node and every edge in the graph.
+If there are a lot of nodes or edges this could take a while. $V$ is the number of nodes and $E$ is the number of edges.
+So if the graph is big and has a lot of nodes and edges the function could take longer to run.
+The function needs to keep track of which nodes it has visited and the path it has taken too so if there are a lot of nodes it will need more memory to store the paths.